4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 No one goes into a first date without a little preparation.
 Your reps need support, tools, and strategies for lead research, scoring, question development, call strategy, and more — and that’s where Mindtickle comes in.

-Mindtickle is a revenue productivity platform that integrates all your data, processes, training, and even prospect or customer conversations.
+Mindtickle is a revenue enablement platform that integrates all your data, processes, training, and prospect or customer conversations.
 With all this information in one place, you can better prepare your reps for their next sales discovery call.
 Better yet, you can track sales performance and other key metrics to see what’s working (and what isn’t).

-This post was originally published in July 2021 and was updated in May 2023.
+This post was originally published in July 2021, updated in May 2023, and again in August 2024.